jcabot01/phase3-frontend/README.md

 ## User Journey
 Once the user opens the app, they are presented with their existing financial events (be it checking, savings, or investing).
 The user may click on the trash can 🗑️ to delete the event.
 The user may then click on the pencil ✏️ to edit an event.
 They have full control of the event; they can edit the category, event name, and cost.
 If the user wants to add a new entry, they click the "Add New +" link at the top of the page.
 Each new entry will be rendered to the top of the event container.
+Lastly, if the user wants to filter all of the events based on a category, they may use the toggle buttons above the list.

 ## Supporting Tech
 This application uses a Ruby backend, supported with an SQLite3 datebase, ActiveRecord for database modeling & persistence, and Sinatra as the server between the frontend and backend.
 The frontend is supported with a React.js framework, using react-router, and functional components.